Offline text prediction · macOS

 Safe for air-gapped & secure work

 If your machine can’t talk to the internet by policy, Shadowtype still works.
 Nothing you type is transmitted because there’s nowhere for it to go — no telemetry backend, no analytics, no account.
-Activate once, then disconnect forever.
+Set it up once, then disconnect forever.

 No per-call cost, no rate limits